Update: We have a more recent version of this article. Take a look!

 In this article, we will share with you five potential obstacles that we expect to impact the Hotel Industry in 2018.

 With an influx of new players in the hospitality sphere, especially in the peer-to-peer accommodation market, it is essential that hotels reinforce their competitive advantages.
-Modern solutions such as Airbnb, a platform which allows travelling guests to stay with hosts in their house, have proven to be very popular for the competitive price range, the flexibility and freedom afforded by staying in a home and for the opportunity for cultural exchange.
+Modern solutions such as Airbnb, a platform that allows traveling guests to stay with hosts in their house, have proven to be very popular for the competitive price range, the flexibility and freedom afforded by staying in a home and for the opportunity for cultural exchange.

 But what do hotels have that Airbnb can’t offer?